Directional Dark Matter Detection in Anisotropic Dirac Materials: In medium polarization tensor

 \section{In medium polarization tensor}

-In this appendix we relate the in-medium vacuum polarization tensor to the optical response of the medium.
-To do this we will use the two following relations \cite{Schrieffer}:\footnote{To be precise the relation between $J$ and $\Pi$ is given by $J_\mu=-R_{\mu\nu}A^\nu$ and the imaginary part of $R$ and $\Pi$ have a different sign when $\omega$ is negative.
+The in-medium vacuum polarization tensor can be related to the optical response of the medium by using the two following relations \cite{Schrieffer}:\footnote{To be precise the relation between $J$ and $\Pi$ is given by $J_\mu=-R_{\mu\nu}A^\nu$ and the imaginary part of $R$ and $\Pi$ have a different sign when $\omega$ is negative.
 This does not seems to be ever important for us.}